 Hosting the Library of Modern and Contemporary History, the Historic Institute for Modern and Contemporary Ages, and the National Musical Archives, Palazzo Mattei di Giove was built in 1598 by Carlo Maderno for the marquis Giove Asdrubale Mattei married to the noblewoman Costanza Gonzaga.

-Built over three storeys, the palace mainly shows the features of late Renaissance architecture and is decorated with sculptures, bas-reliefs and ancient vases.
+Built over three levels, the palace mainly shows the features of late Renaissance architecture and is decorated with sculptures, bas-reliefs and ancient vases.
 The complex is a truly hidden gem in Rome and includes two courtyards, a monumental staircase and large halls with painted vaults.

 Where: Via Michelangelo Caetani 32.